SteadyCadence/api-docs/content/02-users.md

 ## Managing a user account

-This section outlines all endpoints that begin with `/api/vi/account/`.

-### Login [login] ##
+### Login

 Many endpoints of Cadasta's API require an authenticated user.
-To authenticate a user you need to sign API requests with an authorization token, which you can obtain by login the user in.
+To authenticate a user, you need to sign API requests with an authorization token, which you can obtain by logging the user in.

 ```
-endpoint
 POST /api/v1/account/login/
 ```